 Yes.
-With the addition of a fourth, unscored section, we plan to include a short break between the second and third sections of the new LSAT starting August 2021, similar to the break mid-way through the traditional in-person LSAT that was used before the COVID-19 emergency.
+With the addition of a fourth, unscored section, we plan to include a 10-minute break between the second and third sections of the new LSAT starting August 2021, similar to the break mid-way through the traditional in-person LSAT that was used before the COVID-19 emergency.
 Test takers who leave their seats must return within the 10-minute time frame and will need to complete a new security check before resuming their test.
 The 10-minute time limit will be strictly enforced.

 Is this the new LSAT, or is this another temporary COVID-19 measure?

 The LSAT will have three scored sections and a fourth, unscored variable section starting August 2021.
 We plan to use this format for a minimum of 2-3 years, so it is the new LSAT format that candidates and schools can rely on.

 What kinds of questions will be on the LSAT starting in August 2021?